 Licensed Clinical Professional Counselor and Board Certified Dance/Movement Therapist

 I am a Licensed Clinical Professional Counselor and Board-Certified Dance/ Movement Therapist.
 I established this practice to create an environment that facilitates a sense of freedom, innovation, and acceptance for your uniqueness and process of healing.
-The process of transformation and growth is not one- size-fits-all, and so neither should be your therapy experience.
-I want to learn about you, get to truly know you, but most of all, I wish to help you connect with yourself on a deeper level than you have ever known.
+The method of transformation and growth is not one-size-fits-all, and so neither should be your therapy experience.
+Certainly, I want to learn about you, and get to truly know you.
+But most of all, I wish to help you connect with yourself on a deeper level than you have ever known.

 I have provided therapy, advocacy, and supportive services for children ages 3 and older, adults, and couples for over a decade and have worked with clients from many backgrounds, race/ethnicity, gender, sexual orientation, and spiritual beliefs.
-I have a holistic and solution-oriented approach to therapy that incorporates all parts of the self – cognitive, behavioral, emotional, relational, physical, and spiritual.
-However, before becoming a therapist, I developed a strong interest in using movement, the body, and many dance forms as tools to help others learn, grow, and heal.
+My approach to therapy is a holistic and solution-oriented one that incorporates all parts of the self – cognitive, behavioral, emotional, relational, physical, and spiritual.
+However, before becoming a therapist, I developed a strong interest in using movement, the body, and many dance forms as tools to help others learn, grow and heal.

 April is Sexual Assault Awareness Month, and in my experience supporting persons impacted by sexual trauma, I have witnessed the pervasive impact it can have